mh2753/cassata-io/README.md

 # cassata-io

 ## Introduction
-Cassata is a simple, persistent _Event Scheduler_.
+Cassata is a simple, light-weight, persistent _Event Scheduler_.
 At the most basic level, it fires a given _Event_, at a given time, to a given URL.
 An _Event_ is just an arbitrary JSON defined by the user.

 Cassata can be used as a **Delay Queue** application behind an existing _Kafka_ or _RMQ_ to let them process events after a delay.

 Cassata is designed as a Scheduler Service (as opposed to a library), that can be managed and scaled independently of the services/applications using it.